mathhetru/P13_ArgentBank/README.md

 # P13 - Argent Bank Project

-> Le projet 12 de la formation Openclassrooms Développeur Front-end "Développez un tableau de bord d'analytics avec React"
+> Le projet 13 de la formation Openclassrooms Développeur Front-end "Utilisez une API pour un compte utilisateur bancaire avec React"
-> 12th project of Front-end Web Developper training by OpenClassrooms "analytics dashboard with React"
+> 13th project of Front-end Web Developper training by OpenClassrooms "Use an API for a bank user account with React"

 This codebase contains the code needed to run the backend and the frontend for Argent Bank.